dhaskesuraksha/CRUD-operations/README.md

 # Setup and Installation
-1.Create Maven Project with Spring Initializr
+-Create Maven Project with Spring Initializr -
 1. Go to Spring Initializr.
 2. Fill in the project metadata (such as Group, Artifact, and Name).
 3. Select Maven Project as the project type.